Common Problems of the Penis and Sheath

 Proper examination of the penis itself can be difficult, as most horses will not appreciate you exteriorising their penis to get a look and may kick.
 Take the opportunity to visually examine the penis any time your horse is urinating or is very relaxed.
 Build-ups of secretions and sweat is a common problem in many geldings and stallions, hence cleaning of the penis and sheath is an important part of managing our mates.

-Cleaning should be done approximately every six months and it is a good idea to do it at the same time as your regular dental check-up.
+Cleaning with a mild soap and warm water only, should be done approximately every six months and it is a good idea to do it at the same time as your regular dental check-up.
 Not only is your veterinarian there to help and answer any questions, but the horse is likely to be sedated, which makes for a much more cooperative patient!
+Nevertheless, horses can be trained to tolerate sheath cleaning – check out this article for different ways to habituate your horse.

 Indications of a problem